BestTimesToVisit.com Logo

 safety

-Medina is generally safe, but like any city, it's wise to be aware of your surroundings, especially at night.
-Stick to well-lit and populated areas, and avoid displaying expensive jewelry or electronics.
-Inform someone of your plans, especially if you're venturing outside of the main tourist areas.
+Medina is generally safe, but it's always wise to be aware of your surroundings, especially at night.
+Stick to well-lit and populated areas.
+Inform someone of your plans if you're venturing out alone, particularly to less-visited areas.

 packing

 Pack light, comfortable clothing suitable for hot weather.
-Loose, breathable fabrics are ideal.
-Remember that modest dress is important, so pack accordingly.
-Comfortable walking shoes are a must, as you'll likely be doing a lot of walking, especially if you plan to explore the city's historical sites.
+Loose, breathable fabrics are best.
+Don't forget comfortable walking shoes, as you'll likely be doing a lot of walking.
+A light scarf or shawl can be useful for women visiting religious sites.

 Weather Details